Four Asian Tigers: Education and technology

 The four governments focused on investing heavily in their infrastructure as well as education to benefit their country through skilled workers and higher level jobs such as engineers and doctors.
-The policy was generally successful and helped develop the countries into more advanced and high-income industrialized developed countries.
-For example, all four countries have become global education centers with Singapore, Taiwan, South Korea and Hong Kong high school students scoring well on math and science exams such as the PISA exam and with Taiwanese students winning several medals in International Olympiads.
+The policy was generally successful and helped develop the countries into more advanced and high-income industrialised developed countries.
+For example, all four have become global education centres with high school students scoring well on maths and science exams such as the PISA exam and with Taiwanese students winning several medals in International Olympiads.

 In relation to higher-level education, there are many prestigious colleges as in most developed countries.
 In the 2023 QS University Rankings, the top 100 universities in the world include 5 universities from Hong Kong, 6 universities from South Korea, 2 from Singapore and 1 from Taiwan.
 Despite the small populations and the relatively short history of universities in the four countries, they together account for a quarter of the top 100 universities located outside of the United States or the United Kingdom.
 Notable schools include the National Taiwan University, Chinese University of Hong Kong, The Hong Kong University of Science and Technology, Seoul National University, National University of Singapore, Nanyang Technological University and University of Hong Kong.
 The cities of Hong Kong, Singapore and Seoul are prominent hubs in higher education.

 Cultural basis

 The role of Confucianism has been used to explain the success of the Four Asian Tigers.
 This conclusion is similar to the Protestant work ethic theory in the West promoted by German sociologist Max Weber in his book The Protestant Ethic and the Spirit of Capitalism.
 The culture of Confucianism is said to have been compatible with industrialization because it valued stability, hard work, discipline, and loyalty and respect towards authority figures.
 There is a significant influence of Confucianism on the corporate and political institutions of the Asian Tigers.
 Prime Minister of Singapore Lee Kuan Yew advocated Asian values as an alternative to the influence of Western culture in Asia.
 This theory was not without its critics.
-There was a lack of mainland Chinese economic success during the same time frame as the Four Tigers, and yet China was the birthplace of Confucianism.
+There was a lack of mainland Chinese economic success during the same time frame as the Four Tigers, despite China being the birthplace of Confucianism.
 During the May Fourth Movement of 1919, Confucianism was blamed for China's inability to compete with Western powers.

 In 1996, the economist Joseph Stiglitz pointed out that, ironically, "not that long ago, the Confucian heritage, with its emphasis on traditional values, was cited as an explanation for why these countries had not grown."